What is CBD?

-- Yes, our product contains THC (less than 0.3%).
+- Yes, our product contains THC (less than 0.3%) because our oil is full spectrum.
 However, CBD does not contain THC, they are separate and distinct cannabinoids.
 They work in synergy with each other.
 This synergy between cannabinoids is what makes our oil so effective.

 Will it get me high?

 - The simple answer is no. However, while you will not be “high”, you may feel the CBD working in your body.

 - Our hemp is grown in Oregon and is legal both on the state and federal level.
 The federal government passed the 2018 Agricultural Improvement Bill in December, 2018, which now classifies hemp as being separate and distinct from other forms of cannabis and legalizes it for all American farmers.
 All the products we sell directly to the consumer have below 0.3% THC, which is the legal limit for hemp classification.
 Each product is tested to comply with potency, pesticide, and solvent regulations which are enforced by the state of Oregon.

 Will I test positive on a drug test?

 - Since there are trace amounts of THC in our products, it is possible to fail a drug test depending on how much is being consumed and how often you take it.
 Also, it depends on the drug test being administered.

 - We extract our CBD from organically grown CBD-rich hemp and our CBG from CBG-rich hemp using alcohol produced from organic sugar cane.
 This extract contains a variety of cannabinoids as well as terpenes, flavonoids and other plant compounds.
 All of the organic alcohol used is removed from the final product.
 This full spectrum extract is then blended with organic hemp seed oil and flavored with organic essential oils.

 Why do you use hemp seed oil?